 Figure 6.
 Main panel with pulse oximetry signal vs time.

-The Powerline module chosen for the development of the communication system is the GC8802 of the gridComm (see Figure 3).
-The characteristics of this module are the following: i) Orthogonal Frequency-Division Multiple Access (OFDMA) transceiver with 175kbps maximum data rate; ii) Repeater mode to increase the distance coverage; iii) frequency range from 5 kHz to 500 kHz; iv) 3QPSK, 3BPSK, or 1BPSK modulation schemes with up to 18 levels of redundancy; v) configurability for FCC, Arib and CENELEC modes of operation; vi) built-in AFE and line coupling circuit; vii) operative distance up to 3 km [10].
+The powerline module chosen for the development of the communication system is the gridComm GC8802 (see Figure 3).
+The characteristics of this module are the following: i) it has an orthogonal frequency-division multiple access (OFDMA) transceiver with a 175 Kbps maximum data rate, ii) a repeater mode to increase distance coverage, iii) a frequency range from 5 kHz to 500 kHz, iv) 3 QPSK, 3 BPSK or 1 BPSK modulation schemes with up to 18 levels of redundancy, v) configurability for FCC, ARIB and CENELEC modes of operation, vi) a built-in AFE and line-coupling circuit and vii) an operative distance of up to 3 km [10].

-We decided to use this component since it has the following operating modes: i) Simple Broadcast: broadcast communication from any node to a star network without routing / repeater and without the need to use the Master-Slave mode ii) Point to point: communication between two nodes without routing / repeater; and without the need to use the Master-Slave mode; iii) Automatic routing Master: it creates a network in which an auto-routing algorithm is present with addressing via physical ID and sets the device as Master; iv) Auto-routing Slave: it creates a network in which an auto-routing algorithm is present with addressing via physical ID and sets the device as Slave; v) Broadcast Routing Master: it creates a network using an algorithm that is a combination of broadcast and auto-routing without addressing by physical ID and sets the device as a Master; vi) Broadcast Routing Slave: it creates a network through an algorithm that is a combination of broadcast and auto-routing without addressing via physical ID and sets the device as a Slave.
+We decided to use this component since it has the following operating modes: i) simple broadcast - broadcast communication from any node to a star network without routing or a repeater and without the need to use the master–slave mode; ii) point to point - communication between two nodes without routing or a repeater and without the need to use the master–slave mode; iii) an automatic routing master that creates a network in which an auto-routing algorithm is present with addressing via a physical ID and sets the device to master; iv) an auto-routing slave that creates a network in which an auto-routing algorithm is present with addressing via physical ID and sets the device to slave; v) a broadcast routing master that creates a network using an algorithm that is a combination of broadcast and auto-routing without addressing by physical ID and sets the device to master; vi) a broadcast routing slave that creates a network through an algorithm that is a combination of broadcast and auto-routing without addressing via physical ID and sets the device to slave.